 In this review, we’ll cover the pros and cons of Continental Warranty plans so you can decide if this company is right for you.
 We’ve also reviewed the best extended car warranty companies in the industry, and we’ll introduce you to a few top-rated competitors, too.
 The only way to find the best deal on warranty coverage is to compare free, personalized quotes from multiple companies.
-You can get started below.
+You can get started above.

 Is a Continental Warranty Worth It?

 Continental Warranty has been in business since 1999, and its leadership team has over 35 years of experience in the extended warranty industry.
 The company is based in Claymont, Delaware.